Neves-P/isc26-tutorial/docs/index.md

 ## Tutorial Contents

-(For those attending the live tutorial at ISC26, there is a [prepared environment](prepared-environment.md) available
+(For those attending the live tutorial at ISC26, there is a [prepared environment](prepared-environment.md) available.)

 1. [Getting Access to EESSI](eessi-getting-access.md)
 2. [Introduction to EESSI](eessi-introduction.md)